zzxwill/odps/intl.en-US/Best Practices/Learn to write SQL statements quickly.md

 # Learn to write SQL statements quickly {#concept_jxd_4qw_5db .concept}

-Using practical examples, this document introduces MaxCompute SQL and helps you understand how to write SQL statements and what is the difference between MaxCompute SQL and standard SQL.
-Read this article with   [MaxCompute SQL Basic Documentation](../../../../reseller.en-US/User Guide/SQL/SQL Summary.md) for better understanding.
+This article introduces you to maxcompute SQL through the way of course practice, allows you to quickly understand how SQL is written, and you know the difference between maxcompute SQL and standard SQL, please read in conjunction with the [MaxCompute SQL base documentation](../../../../intl.en-US/User Guide/SQL/SQL Summary.md).

 ## Prepare a dataset {#section_cxt_3rw_5db .section}

 In the example the Emp/Dept table is used as the dataset.
-For your convenience, we provide related MaxCompute table creation statements and data files \([emp table data files](http://docs-aliyun.cn-hangzhou.oss.aliyun-inc.com/assets/attach/51009/cn_zh/1489374509403/emp%E6%95%B0%E6%8D%AE.txt) and [dept table data files](http://docs-aliyun.cn-hangzhou.oss.aliyun-inc.com/assets/attach/51009/cn_zh/1488265664915/dept%E8%A1%A8%E6%95%B0%E6%8D%AE%E6%96%87%E4%BB%B6.txt)\).
-You can create tables on the MaxCompute projects and upload data.
+For the convenience of everybody's operation, provides the relevant maxcompute build table statements and data files \([emp table data files](http://docs-aliyun.cn-hangzhou.oss.aliyun-inc.com/assets/attach/51009/cn_zh/1489374509403/emp%E6%95%B0%E6%8D%AE.txt), [dept table data file](http://docs-aliyun.cn-hangzhou.oss.aliyun-inc.com/assets/attach/51009/cn_zh/1488265664915/dept%E8%A1%A8%E6%95%B0%E6%8D%AE%E6%96%87%E4%BB%B6.txt)\), where you can create a table and upload the data yourself on the maxcompute project.

 The DDL statements for creating an emp table are as follows: